 On the superficial level, this policy change may appear to be a grand idea.
 In reality, students will develop even worse sleeping habits and will get home much later because of their after-school activities.
 Students that rely on part-time jobs after school might not have the chance to earn this money, meaning that more students would drop out of high school to work.
 If MDCPS really wanted to improve the lives of students and allow them to get more rest as they say they do, they would unify with the state of Florida to reduce the pressure of our state’s standardized tests and end-of-course assessments that only add to our current workloads.
 Testing and overworking students is at the heart of the issue, but failure to address any of those concerns will leave the county in the same position as it is now.

-Maïa Berthier is a sophomore in the International Baccalaureate program at Coral Gables Senior High.
-This is her second year in CavsConnect, and she wishes...
+Maïa Berthier is a junior in the International Baccalaureate program at Coral Gables Senior High.
+This is her third year in CavsConnect and as one of...